 When you buy food that is labeled fair trade, you do so to support farmers who meet certain social and environmental standards.
 But some companies now disagree about whether a new take on fair trade can really be called "fair."

-Traditionally, fair trade has been "the idea that the small farmer gets a direct connection to the U.S. consumer or the European consumer; it's a way that people in their everyday lives can support farmers directly and make the world better," Rink Dickinson, president and co-founder of Equal Exchange, tells Murray Carpenter on Morning Edition.
+Traditionally, fair trade has been "the idea that the small farmer gets a direct connection to the U.S. consumer or the European consumer; it's a way that people in their everyday lives can support farmers directly and make the world better," Rink Dickinson, president and co-founder of Equal Exchange, told Murray Carpenter on Morning Edition.
 Equal Exchange is a Massachusetts-based, worker-owned cooperative that now does $40 million in sales of fair trade products a year.

 One reason, the group says, is to help the poor farmers that work on plantations.
 It also wants to certify products with as little as 10 percent fair trade ingredients; that's half of what's allowed in most countries.

-Paul Rice is president of Fair Trade USA, which he founded in 1998.
+Paul Rice is president of Fair Trade USA, which was founded in 1998.
 He says fair trade is reaching the limits of growth, and allowing more farms to participate will expand the program's reach.

 He has seen the movement grow dramatically, supported by sales from companies like Green Mountain Coffee Roasters and Starbucks.
 This year Fair Trade USA will certify 130 million pounds — nearly 5 percent of the U.S. coffee market.